South Pacific (2001 film): Home media

+Reception

+Ratings

+The movie was the most-watched program the night of its premiere, receiving 15.8 million viewers.

-Critical reception
+Critical response

 Julie Salamon of The New York Times praised the film and, particularly, Close's performance, writing, "Ms. Close, lean and more mature, hints that a touch of desperation lies in Nellie's cockeyed optimism.
 'I'm stuck like a dope with a thing like hope' means one thing when you are in your 20's, something else when you are not."
 She also noted that the movie "is beautifully produced, better than the stagy 1958 film. ...
 The other cast members, including Ms. Close, also sing well."
 The New York Post wrote that "Notions of racism toward the islanders were glossed over in the 1958 movie, but in tonight's remake, the racial themes are brought to the surface, to the production's advantage ... there's a heightened sense of drama and tension in the remake because the war is closer at hand ... the rewards are great."